cmimeau/webpage/research.md

 ### Subgrid scale model for Vortex methods to perform _bi-level_ simulations
 ![TG3D](/assets/images/3D_T=8.pdf)
 ![TGslice](/assets/images/slice_T=8.pdf)
-_taylor Green vortex at Re=1600.
+_Taylor Green vortex at Re=1600.
 Comparison between DNS results obtained with a 256^(3) resolution and results obtained with an anisotropic subgrid scale model and a 256^(3)(vorticity)-64^(3)(velocity) resolution_

 [**← back to home page**](./)